 Addiction is a devastating and destructive deadly illness that leaves the individual powerless within their own mind and body.
-Addiction doesn’t just affect the sufferer, its ripple effect is far reaching, causing hurt and damage to all that touch the life of the addict.
+Addiction doesn’t just affect the sufferer, its ripple effect is far-reaching, causing hurt and damage to all that touch the lives of the addict.
 The substance or activity that the addict focuses on is really pretty irrelevant in terms of damage, as it is the individual’s actions and behaviours that cause the most harm.

-The first thing to realise, is that someone suffering from drug addiction is both physically and mentally extremely unwell.
+The first thing to realise is that someone suffering from drug addiction is both physically and mentally extremely unwell.
 Secondly, it is important to understand there is no quick fix.
 It is not just a case of stopping the drug.
 In fact, this is only the very start of the recovery process; as with the same mindset present, there is an extremely high chance of the individual relapsing.
 In order for an individual to permanently recover from drug addiction and not relapse, they must undergo a complete change in their thinking and behaviours.

 At Oasis Recovery Communities Runcorn the drugs can be safely removed with a medically assisted detox; each individual can then be taught proven and effective relapse prevention techniques and engage in an individualised recovery programme that deals with the issues underlying their addiction and behaviours.
 For a full recovery to be achieved and maintained, the sufferer’s mind, body and spirit must be treated comprehensively and healed.

 Common drugs that quickly cause a physical dependency are:

-The level of physical dependency present in each individual, will depend on what the drug is, the amounts taken regularly and the period of time the addiction has been present
+The level of physical dependency present in each individual will depend on what the drug is, the amounts taken regularly and the period of time the addiction has been present

 We understand that without the correct medical and psychological help, this can prove very dangerous and be very difficult to achieve.
-We therefore take every precaution possible and follow strict safety measures to ensure detox is completed with minimal risk to the patient’s health and wellbeing.
+We take every precaution possible and follow strict safety measures to ensure detox is completed with minimal risk to the patient’s health and wellbeing.
 As a CQC regulated rehab, all of our staff are comprehensively trained and qualified; they follow our health and safety regulations to the letter.

 As previously said before, there is no quick fix to overcoming an addiction to drugs.
-Detoxification alone, is rarely sufficient to long term, permanent, recovery.
+Detoxification alone is rarely sufficient to long-term, permanent, recovery.
 In order for this to be achieved, it is strongly recommended that the individual also completes a full rehabilitation programme to prevent them from returning to drugs at later date.
 Without rehabilitation, the drug addict has only been given a break from their using, it is necessary for them to undergo a complete change in their thinking and behaviours if they are to maintain a long and happy recovery.

-We also offer secondary care and supported community integration and living.
-We encourage our patients to stay for as long as possible, in most cases the longer the better for their long term recovery.
-However we do appreciate that finances and time may be an issue for some and therefore offer a minimum rehabilitation programme of 28 days.
+We also offer secondary care and support community integration and living.
+We encourage our patients to stay for as long as possible, in most cases the longer the better for their long-term recovery.
+However, we do appreciate that finances and time may be an issue for some and therefore offer a minimum rehabilitation programme of 28 days.
 During this time, each patient will undergo a number of powerful, proven and highly effective addiction and mood disorder treatments, including: